jeffcshelton/libjdx/README.md

 `$ nmake /f Makefile.win`

 This will compile static and dynamic libraries for libjdx and place them in `/usr/local/lib` as well as copy header files into `/usr/local/include/jdx` on Linux and macOS.
-On Windows, there is no install target and files must be placed manually.
+On Windows, there is no install target, so compiled static and dynamic libraries are placed in the `lib` directory, and from there must be placed manually.
 To use the library in your project, you must set the library search path and include path accordingly using the compiler flags `-L/usr/local/lib` and `-I/usr/local/include` when compiling your project.
 On many machines, these paths are searched by default, so this step may not be necessary depending on your project environment.

 ## Usage